modelflows/modelflowsapp/deeplearning.md

 Both the Residual Autoencoder and the VAE are autoregressive and they can process datasets in a five-dimensional tensor format, structured as [C,X,Y,Z,T].
 Here, C denotes the dataset components, such as different velocity components, Reynolds numbers, or initial conditions.
 The indices X, Y and Z correspond to the spatial discretization along the x-, y- and z-axis, respectively, while T represents the temporal dimension, indicating the number of snapshots.

 Unlike the [POD-DL](https://modelflows.github.io/modelflowsapp/deeplearning/#hybrid-predictive-model) model, the architectures of these models are inherently dependent on the shape of the input snapshots.
-For the codes available on this page, the dataset must adhere to the following dimensional constraints: C = 3, X = 100, Y = 40 and Z = 64, with T remaining variable. <ins>Datasets with higher or lower dimensionality, or with a different arrangement of dimensions, may result in errors when executing the codes</ins>.
+For the codes available on this page, the dataset must adhere to the following dimensional constraints: C = 3, X = 100, Y = 40, and Z = 64, with T remaining variable. <ins>Datasets with higher or lower dimensionality, or with a different arrangement of dimensions, may result in errors when executing the codes</ins>.

-For example these codes can be tested with the dataset corresponding to the two-dimensional laminar flow past a cylinder, which is available [here](https://modelflows.github.io/modelflowsapp/databases/#cylinder-2d).
+For example, these codes can be tested with the dataset corresponding to the two-dimensional laminar flow past a cylinder, which is available [here](https://modelflows.github.io/modelflowsapp/databases/#cylinder-2d).
 Also note these models require a GPU for training.

 #### Residual Autoencoder (point forecasting) <a id="full-generative-residual"></a>
 ![Figure pod_dl_fixed_horizon](https://github.com/modelflows/modelflowsapp/blob/master/assets/img/2025_01_30_AbadiaHeredia_ARmodels_Res_AE.png?raw=true)